 Surinamese Food At De Hapjeshoek

 For those who enjoy food on the go, Amsterdam street food has you covered.
 One option that stands out is hidden away in the Waterloopein station.
 De Hapjeshoek is a friendly Surinamese takeaway that is affordable for any budget.

 While it’s incredibly convenient if you happen to be passing, it’s almost worth making a trip, especially for a Kipfillet Kerrie Broodjes.
 These sandwiches comprise rich, thick chicken curry sandwiched between two fluffy slices of bread.
 If you’ve never tried a curry sandwich, dig out 3 euro and treat yourself.

 Of course, plenty of other sandwich-filling options, including the very popular salted cod.
 However, the chicken curry stands head and shoulders above the rest, so why not try a distinct choice?

 Pizza And Prosecco At De Pizzabakkers

-Pizzas start at 9 euro each, and a glass of prosecco is only 2.65 euro.
+Pizzas start at 10 euros each, and a glass of prosecco is 5.65 euros.
 Although you might be able to find a cheaper pizza in the Amsterdam food scene, the bases here are light, crisp, and genuinely delicious, so they more than justify the extra euro you pay!

 The team that with the ridiculously priced prosecco, and you’re in for a good night.
 There are a few locations across the city, but they can get pretty busy, so if you plan to visit at the weekend, then it’s worth booking a table in advance.

 Dutch Food From A Vending Machine?

-For just 2 euro, you can treat yourself to a number of Dutch favorites.
+For just 2 euros, you can treat yourself to a number of Dutch favorites.
 Crispy krokets are particularly popular, consisting of deep-fried potato, often mixed with cheese or ham.
 Frikkandel is another good choice, a sort of hotdog made from minced meat and deep-fried.

 Mid-Range Top Food To Eat In Amsterdam

 Cook It Yourself At Miss Korea BBQ

 If you’re the kind of person who fancies yourself as a bit of a chef, then Miss Korea BBQ might be exactly the kind of restaurant you’ve been looking for.
 The main elements on offer here are incredibly fresh meat and fish.